-- 8.1 The OHIO Asbestos Program has written asbestos project specifications that contractors and consultants must comply with.
-A multi-year term contract is bid out periodically and we retain three (3) asbestos term contractors to do work at OHIO.
-We also work with 3-4 consulting companies who work here at OHIO.
-Project planners and others may not contract with any outside firm for asbestos work without going through the OHIO Asbestos Program Staff. - 8.2 Some very large asbestos abatement projects for capital improvements may require a separate bid process managed through the Purchasing Department.
-Project planners should consult with EHS or FM/ESS. - 8.3 Outside contractors and consultants are used for larger asbestos bulk surveys and abatement projects that are beyond the scope or time abilities of our in-house Environmental Services Shop.
-The Environmental Services Shop Manager will make this determination when the project planner first talks to him. - 8.4 Consultants do asbestos bulk surveys or buildings or areas if needed.
+- 8.1 The OU Asbestos Program has written asbestos project specifications that contractors and consultants must comply with.
+A multi-year term contract is bid out periodically and we retain three (3) asbestos term contractors to do work at OU.
+We also work with several consulting companies who work here at OU.
+Project Managers and others may not contract with any outside firm for asbestos work without going through the OU Asbestos Program Staff. - 8.2 Some very large asbestos abatement projects for capital improvements may require a separate bid process managed through the Purchasing Department.
+Project Managers should consult with EHS or FM. - 8.3 Outside contractors and consultants are used for larger asbestos bulk surveys and abatement projects that are beyond the scope or time abilities of our in-house Environmental Services Shop.
+The FM/ESS will make this determination when contacted by the Project Manager. - 8.4 Consultants perform asbestos bulk surveys of buildings or areas if needed.
 They are also involved with asbestos project planning, cost estimates, time estimates, oversight of abatement projects, air sampling/monitoring of the project, and preparation of the final closeout documents.
-The consultants work with the FM Environmental Services Shop Manager to plan and execute the project. - 8.5 Contractors do the actual asbestos (removal or other) abatement work. - 8.6 All asbestos personnel must be licensed by the State of Ohio in their given field.
-All asbestos contractors must have an Ohio Asbestos Contractors license. - 8.7 Asbestos abatement projects greater than 260 lineal ft, 160 sq. ft., or 35 cu. ft. of asbestos material and any demolition (even with no asbestos) require a 10-day notice and fee to Ohio EPA.
-Projects over 50 ft. require a 10 day notice and fee to the Ohio Dept. of Health (ODH).
+Consultants work with FM/EHS to plan and execute each project. - 8.5 Contractors perform the actual asbestos abatement work. - 8.6 All contractor asbestos personnel must be licensed by the State of Ohio in their given field.
+All asbestos contractors must have an Ohio Asbestos Contractors license. - 8.7 Asbestos abatement projects greater than 260 linear ft, 160 square ft., or 35 cubic ft. of asbestos material and any demolition (even with no asbestos) require a 10-day notice and fee to Ohio EPA.
+Class 1 projects over 50 ft. require a 10-day notice and fee to the Ohio Dept. of Health (ODH).
 The FM/ESS will make sure that this notice is submitted by the asbestos contractor, after the project planner gives adequate lead-time (generally several weeks).
-The fees are paid by the asbestos contractor as part of the project costs.

-- 8.7.1 Project planners are urged to plan properly and in a timely manner to meet regulatory and programmatic requirements, to avoid undue delays and adverse consequences. - 8.7.2 Emergency notifications can be submitted to waive the 10 day notification period in true emergencies caused by building system failures, natural disasters, etc., where immediate remediation efforts are necessary. - 8.7.3 Logistical, financial, contract, or other emergencies caused by failure to plan or reasonably anticipate asbestos needs, are not considered emergencies in a regulatory sense, and emergency project notifications for these projects are not permitted by regulatory agencies. - 8.8 Contractors must coordinate all safety programs with the OHIO Asbestos Program Staff.
-This includes lead, confined space, lock out/tag out, or any other applicable programs related to the project. - 8.9 Waste from contracted projects is disposed at OEPA approved landfills around the state and surrounding states.
-The Program personnel maintain all waste disposal records.
+The fees are paid by the asbestos contractor as part of the project costs. - 8.7.1 Project Managers are required to plan properly and in a timely manner to meet regulatory and program requirements. - 8.7.2 Emergency notifications can be submitted to waive the 10day notification period in true emergencies caused by building system failures, natural disasters, etc., where immediate remediation efforts are necessary. - 8.7.3 Logistical, financial, contract, or other emergencies caused by failure to plan or reasonably anticipate asbestos needs, are not considered emergencies in a regulatory sense, and emergency project notifications for these projects are not permitted by regulatory agencies. - 8.8 Contractors must coordinate all safety programs with the OU Asbestos Program Staff.
+This includes lead, confined space, lock out/tag out, or any other applicable programs related to the project. - 8.9 Clearance sampling criteria